mikakallberg/Project-Portfolio-5-DRF/bugs.md

         where as in Heroku cofig vars are used.
    - 4 line to long on line 102, 105, 108 and 111.
       - These can't be modified, since doing so will create a more serious error that affects functionality.
+- In initial deployment to Heroku, app did not launch.
+  - Looked through code to spot typos and typos in heroku settings.
+Found a couple, with the help of Gemma at tutor support, also hard set the allowed hosts to the heroku url.
+      - Bug fixed.

 #
 * [Back to top](#)